Qasem-moh/reading-notes/read01.md

 # reading-notes
-## What's Markdow and How Writting MarkDown :simple_smile:
+## What's Markdow and How Writting MarkDown
 Thw Mark Down is style text on The Web and control in the how display element in Documents,<br>
 and format world :syringe: <br>
 1.bold<br>